-Jackery Explorer 1000 V2 Review: My 73-Day Chest Freezer Test
+Jackery Explorer 1000 V2 Review: Long-Term Chest Freezer Test

 This post contains affiliate links.
 I earn a small commission if you buy through my links, at no extra cost to you.
 I only recommend gear I have personally tested.

-I bought the Jackery Explorer 1000 V2 with my own money in January 2026 and ran it for 73 days alongside the EcoFlow DELTA 3 Plus on my chest freezer, refrigerator, and full home backup setup.
+I bought the Jackery Explorer 1000 V2 with my own money in January 2026 and ran it over several months alongside the EcoFlow DELTA 3 Plus on my chest freezer, refrigerator, and full home backup setup.

 This is not a spec sheet review.
 These are real numbers from real tests.